Jainism in Nagaland: Community

-Jains constitute only about 0.1% of the total population of Nagaland yet they control a chunk of the businesses in Nagaland.

-The Dimapur Jain community actively participates in various social causes.
-They also regularly organize free health camps, relief camps.
+The Dimapur Jain community is involved in various social causes.
+They regularly organize free health and relief camps.
 The Dimapur Jain community runs the SD Jain Charitable Hospital, SD Jain High School and SD Jain Girls' college.
 The SD Jain Hospital and the SD Jain School and Jain Bhavan were established as a result of the untiring efforts of Shri Phulchand Sethi, Shri Phulchand Binaykia, Shri Mangilal Chhabra, Shri Jethmal Sethi, Shri Kanhaiyalal Sethi, Shri Madan Lal Sethi and other Sethi and Chhabra families of Dimapur.

+Population

+According to 2011 census, the population of Jains in Nagaland is 2,093, which is approximately 0.1% of the total population.
+99% of the population is concentrated in the City of Dimapur.